Vikash Kumar

 Works in Progress

-A laboratory experiment investigating how consumers trade off vehicle range, price, and charging access — with implications for incentive design and EV product strategy.
+A behavioral experiment investigating how consumers trade off vehicle range, price, and charging access — with implications for incentive design and EV product strategy.

 Curriculum Vitae